Type IIn Supernovae. I. Uniform Light-curve Characterization and a Bimodality in the Radiated Energy Distribution: Abstract

 \section{Abstract}

-We present the largest uniform study to date of Type~IIn supernovae (SNe~IIn), focusing in this first paper on the multi-band optical light curves of $487$ SNe~IIn.
-The sample, constructed from multiple surveys, extends to $z\approx 0.8$, with the majority of events at $z\lesssim 0.3$.
-We construct uniform multi-band and bolometric light curves using Gaussian process regression, and determine key observed properties in the rest-frame (e.g., peak luminosity, timescales, radiated energy).
-We find that SNe IIn span broad ranges in peak luminosity ($\sim 10^{42}-10^{44}$\,erg\,s$^{-1}$) and timescales ($\sim 20-300$ days above 50\% of peak luminosity), but the sample divides into two clear groups in the luminosity-timescale phase-space around the median peak luminosity ($\approx 10^{43}$\,erg\,s$^{-1}$): faint--fast and luminous--slow groups.
-This leads to a strong bimodality in the radiated energy distribution, with peaks at $\sim 10^{49}$ and $\sim 2\times10^{50}$ erg, with the latter events having a characteristic timescale of $\sim 100$ days, and the former appearing to bifurcate into two branches with timescales of $\sim 40$ and $\sim 70$ days.
-Therefore, SNe~IIn exhibit at least two dominant groupings, and perhaps three, which are likely reflective of different progenitor and/or circumstellar medium formation pathways.
-We do not find any obvious transition in SN~IIn properties at the arbitrary cut-off of $\approx -20$ mag used for the designation ``Type~II~Superluminous~Supernovae'', and we argue that this classification should be abandoned.
-The absence of SNe IIn with timescales of $\lesssim 14$ days defines the region occupied by fast transients with evidence for interaction with hydrogen-poor circumstellar medium.
+We present the largest uniform study to date of Type~IIn supernovae (SNe~IIn), focusing in this first paper on the multiband optical light curves of 490 SNe~IIn.
+The sample, constructed from multiple surveys, extends to $z\approx0.8$, with the majority of events at $z\lesssim0.3$.
+We construct uniform multiband and bolometric light curves using Gaussian process regression, and determine key observed properties in the rest frame (e.g., peak luminosity, timescales, radiated energy).
+We find that SNe~IIn span broad ranges in peak luminosity ($\sim 10^{42}-10^{44}$\,erg\,s$^{-1}$) and timescales ($\sim 20-300$ days above 50\% of peak luminosity), but the sample divides into two clear groups in the luminosity-timescale phase space around the median peak luminosity ($\approx 10^{43}$\,erg\,s$^{-1}$): faint--fast and luminous--slow groups.
+This leads to a strong bimodality in the radiated energy distribution, with peaks at $\sim 10^{49}$ and $\sim 2\times10^{50}$\,erg, with the latter events having a characteristic timescale of $\sim 100$ days, and the former appearing to bifurcate into two branches with timescales of $\sim 40$ and $\sim 70$ days.
+Therefore, SNe~IIn exhibit at least two dominant groupings, and perhaps three, which are likely reflective of different progenitor and/or circumstellar medium (CSM) formation pathways.
+We do not find any obvious transition in SN~IIn properties at the arbitrary cutoff of $\approx -20$ mag used for the designation ``Type~IIn~Superluminous~Supernovae'' or ``SLSN-IIn,'' and we argue that this classification should be abandoned.
+The absence of SNe~IIn with timescales of $\lesssim 15$ days defines the region occupied by fast transients with evidence for interaction with a hydrogen-poor CSM.

 \keywords{ \href{https://vocabs.ardc.edu.au/repository/api/lda/aas/the-unified-astronomy-thesaurus/current/resource.html?uri=http://astrothesaurus.org/uat/1668}{Supernovae (1668)}; \href{https://vocabs.ardc.edu.au/repository/api/lda/aas/the-unified-astronomy-thesaurus/current/resource.html?uri=http://astrothesaurus.org/uat/304}{Core-collapse supernovae (304)}; \href{https://vocabs.ardc.edu.au/repository/api/lda/aas/the-unified-astronomy-thesaurus/current/resource.html?uri=http://astrothesaurus.org/uat/1731}{Type II supernovae (1731)}; \href{https://vocabs.ardc.edu.au/repository/api/lda/aas/the-unified-astronomy-thesaurus/current/resource.html?uri=http://astrothesaurus.org/uat/732}{Massive stars (732)}; \href{https://vocabs.ardc.edu.au/repository/api/lda/aas/the-unified-astronomy-thesaurus/current/resource.html?uri=http://astrothesaurus.org/uat/1613}{Stellar mass loss (1613)}; \href{https://vocabs.ardc.edu.au/repository/api/lda/aas/the-unified-astronomy-thesaurus/current/resource.html?uri=http://astrothesaurus.org/uat/241}{Circumstellar matter (241)} }